 Following a Hiring Process

-Choosing a real estate agent can feel similar to hiring an employee.
-Interviewing multiple agents before making a decision can be helpful and give the consumer an idea of what it will be like to work with that agent.
-Consider asking the following questions when interviewing agents:
+This process can feel similar to hiring an employee.
+The interview can give you an idea of what it will be like to work with an agent.
+Here are some sample questions to ask when interviewing agents:

 • How do you prefer to communicate?
-Make sure communication styles mesh well together, whether that be over text, phone, or email.
+Make sure your communication styles mesh well together, whether that be over text, phone, or email.

 When It’s Time to Buy